t8y2/repos-sync/README.md

 It's not easy for the project to get stars.
 If you like this project, please support a star!
 This is the only motivation for the author to maintain it continuously.

+## 🔨 Future Development Plans
+- [ ] Support more source and target platforms like Gitee, GitLab, etc.
+- [ ] Provide a frontend interface with additional basic repository management features
+- [ ] Source repository list scanning
+- [ ] Batch delete repositories functionality
+- [ ] Batch rename repositories functionality

+Feel free to submit Issues and PRs, and thank you for your support!